 Businesses can qualify for up to $150,000 in funding for credit lines.
 With invoice factoring, the amount you can fund depends on the creditworthiness of your customers, your sales volume, the value of your invoices and their turnover time.
 Unlike BlueVine, both options are available in all 50 states.
 And when you apply, you’ll get multiple offers from lenders your business might qualify for.

 Excel Capital Management’s site isn’t as forthcoming about loan features as some other lenders, so it can be difficult to tell what you’re getting into before you apply.
-It has slightly stricter eligibility requirements than BlueVine: Your business must operate in the US, be at least 1 year old and have monthly revenue of $15,000+.
-You also can’t choose the loan type you want in the application, meaning that you might not qualify for invoice factoring or a line of credit when you apply.
+It has slightly stricter eligibility requirements than BlueVine: 3+ months in business, $100,000+ annual revenue You also can’t choose the loan type you want in the application, meaning that you might not qualify for invoice factoring or a line of credit when you apply.

 Ask an Expert